 The personal information we collect and hold is what is reasonably necessary for our business functions and activities.
 When we collect and hold personal information, it is of the following kinds:

-· What, how and when you buy from us or have expressed an interest in buying from us; and
+what, how and when you buy from us or have expressed an interest in buying from us;

 Some of our products and services require us to collect health information from you, for example our optical or insurance services.
 We also collect health information from you for the purpose of determining any public liability issues involving you.
 This information is only used to provide you with those services or to manage such issues.